 Before he knew it, Robison had painted over 300 background paintings, in watercolor, oil, gouache, and acrylic.
 “I still believe in traditional art forms, and I wanted to show the world a film that was created by hand.”

-When viewing The Hollow Moon, the first thing that the viewer notices are his fearless, bold use of color.
+When viewing The Hollow Moon, the first thing that the viewer notices is his fearless, bold use of color.
 “Color has always been my strength; it just comes naturally to me, and the thicker the better.”
-These visuals coupled with the music and sounds that his son Tanner created, bring the viewer on an adventure like none other.
+These visuals coupled with the music and sounds created, bring the viewer on an adventure like none other.

 And, thus our tale begins.